 Studying various forms of artistic works taken from key moments in the French Revolutionary decade (1789-1799), you’ll consider the reflection of contemporary events in such works.
-Around 2 hours per week will be spent in lectures and seminars studying this module.
+Around two hours per week will be spent in lectures and seminars studying this module.

+From the 1930s onwards the French sociologist Henri Lefebvre argued that theorists who wanted to understand the political and ideological dimensions of life had neglected the sphere of the everyday.
 The module looks at the various ways in which the novel has evolved and adapted to “the contemporary” by responding to the “everyday”.
 Giving an overview of the various approaches to the everyday in the contemporary novel from the 60s to the present, this module will explore how key authors negotiate, through their writing, the everyday’s indeterminacy and the unstable space it occupies between the social and the individual.
-You will spend 2 hours a week in lectures and seminars on this module.
+You will spend two hours a week in lectures and seminars on this module.

 Francophone Writing in Canada